Falcon1-0/Metaverse/README.md

 * Download and install unity -> open Unity
 * Create a new 3D project
 * In the project pannel Right Click -> 3D Object -> Terrain
-* Use various terrain features (Add ground layers, trees, grass, etc.)
+* Use various terrain features (Add ground layers, trees, grass, etc.) by downloading it from [Unity Asset Store](https://assetstore.unity.com/)
 * Use level up and down feature of terrain to create mountain or rough land structure.

 Script file used